MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 # Use the Azure login action with Managed Identity

-On a VM configured for [managed identities](/entra/identity/managed-identities-azure-resources/overview) in Azure, you can sign in [Azure login](https://github.com/marketplace/actions/azure-login) using the managed identity.
-There's no need to manage credentials, as they are not accessible to you.
+On a virtual machine configured for [managed identities](/entra/identity/managed-identities-azure-resources/overview) in Azure, you can sign in [Azure login](https://github.com/marketplace/actions/azure-login) using the managed identity.
+There's no need to manage credentials, as they aren't accessible to you.
 You can use two types of managed identities: **System-assigned** or **User-assigned**.

 In this tutorial, you: